RastislavKish/umai/README.md

 # umai

 Ubuntu Mate is for long time known for its accessibility and convenience.
 Still, after the system installation, there is a whole list of settings, tweaks and modifications that need to be done in order to get the system into the best shape for use with a screenreader.
 It can be tedious even for an experienced user, and a beginner may find a series of configuration files edits, terminal commands and moving around the whole filesystem doing things they are not familiar with yet hard, error prone and even discouraging.

-umai is a simple script specialized for Ubuntu Mate 22.04 that automatically performs the most common accessibility-related operations after the system installation.
+umai is a simple script specialized for Ubuntu Mate 22.04 and 23.04 that automatically performs the most common accessibility-related operations after the system installation.
 It can save time to seasoned users, and let the beginners focus on more interesting parts of their new OS.

 ## Usage

 ### When to use this script and when not

 Warning!
-This script is intended to be used only and exclusively with ubuntu Mate 22.04, after completion of its installation and applying all available updates.
+This script is intended to be used only and exclusively with ubuntu Mate 22.04 or 23.04, after completion of its installation and applying all available updates.

 Usage with a different system, a different version or after doing other changes in the OS can lead to undefined behavior, messing the system at best.